 The Danube is the thick blue river running from northwest to southeast.
 It’s as wide as you’d imagine a major European river would be.
 But, as you can see, it crosses the upper part of Vienna away from the historical center.

-It’s easy to understand how confusion then arises because there are two river-like waterways skirting the edges of the center: the orange and purple lines.
+Confusion arises because two river-like waterways do skirt the edges of the center: the orange and purple lines.
 You’d expect one of them to be the Danube (and many people make this mistake).

 The river coming in from the west is the Wienfluss or River Wien.
 It’s relatively small and meanders past the summer palace (Schönbrunn) and along the eastern edge of the center through the Stadtpark: